-I made this apple bread (Torta di Mele) recipe up when I was on holidays in 2019.
+I made this apple loaf cake (Torta di Mele) recipe up when I was on holiday in 2019.
 We were staying in a small town 30 km from Firenze (Florence), called San Giovanni Valdarno.
 We were fortunate to have our holiday apartment close to a daily market.
 During our visit it was apple season, so every day when I visited the local markets, there was an abundance of cheap apples.
 As I love anything with cooked apples, cake or pudding, I decided to research Italian apple cakes.
-After baking a few versions in my one and only loaf tin, I came up with this recipe – apple bread (torta di mele).
+After baking a few versions in my one and only loaf tin, I came up with this recipe – apple loaf cake (torta di mele).
 This apple loaf cake is super moist and light with a hint of lemon.
 The recipe could be easily adapted for spelt or buckwheat flour and oat milk could be used instead of regular milk.

 - 180g caster sugar

 - 125ml milk* (you may need extra if swapping the flour) – oat milk would work if preferred

 - 250g self-raising flour (could swap for buckwheat or spelt flour + 2 tsp baking powder)*